AI4CTS/E2Usd/README.md

 # E2USD Artifact - WWW 2024
 Welcome to the artifact documentation for our paper, **E2Usd: Efficient-yet-effective Unsupervised State Detection for Multivariate Time Series**, accepted by the research tracks of The Web Conference 2024.
-This documentation outlines the steps required to reproduce our work.
+This is currently a preliminary release of an informal draft version, which may have minor differences or issues.
+The official version will be released soon.

 ## Library Dependencies
 To run our code, we developed it using Python 3.9.18.
 You can install the remaining dependencies by executing the following command: